Navigating Privacy and Compliance in Tracking and Measurement

 Privacy-focused tracking involves many parts of the business.
 Marketing, IT, and Legal all play key roles.
 Identify who owns the tracking setup, who manages consent, and who approves changes to your data strategy.
 Aligning these teams and mandates early builds clarity, avoids surprises, and ensures your privacy and measurement strategy is realistic, in sync with your company’s established guidelines and supported.

-Capabilities Instead Of Tools
+Talk Capabilities Instead Of Tools

 Instead of starting with which tools to use, begin by defining the capabilities your organization needs to do its job effectively.
-Is it the ability to measure campaign performance, track user journeys, or manage consent properly?
-Once the needs are clear, it’s easier to choose tools and solutions that support both your business goals and privacy requirements.
+Is it the ability to measure campaign performance on a profit level, launch advanced remarketing campaigns, or is it sufficient to monitor traffic volume on a more aggregate level?

 Apply The Principle Of Data Minimization

 Only collect the data that’s truly needed to deliver the capabilities your organization needs.
 Avoid gathering information just because it’s possible.
 Document your data collection decisions, explain why each data point is required, and keep access limited to those who need it.
-Applying data minimization principles helps keep your tracking setup lean, in sync with your company’s own established guidelines, and easier to maintain and manage while protecting user privacy.

 Document Your Tracking Setup And Data Usage